 Presented by 3M

 The Three Rivers Climate Conversations are a partnership between Three Rivers Park District and Climate Generation: A Will Steger Legacy.
-The series provides an opportunity for park locations in the Three Rivers district to discuss climate science, share the effects of climate change on daily life and host local experts in workshops to develop innovation solutions.
+The series provides an opportunity for park locations in the Three Rivers district to discuss climate science, share the effects of climate change on daily life and host local experts in workshops to develop innovative solutions.
 The Three Rivers Climate Conversations are designed to invite learning and conversation about climate change in a local environment.

 Honorable Mention: Shingle Creek Biochar Filters Project